joeraut/blackjack/README.md

 Cards are popped from the dealer's deck and added to the player or dealer card group each time a player hits or dealer takes a card.
 The code is well commented so should be pretty easy to understand.

+### Installation
+After cloning or downloading, it should be possible to import directly into the Eclipse IDE (or similar).
+Source files are located in `src`; when compiling, be sure to include the image resources in the repo root.

 ### Gameplay
 The player sets an initial balance, deals and then hits or stands until either getting a blackjack, winning, losing or pushing.
 When out of money the option to top up or end the game is given.

-### How to Build
-This project was developed in Eclipse, so it's easy to just import the project directly into Eclipse and run.
-Otherwise, simply compile the .java sources in `src`, and be sure to include the image resources in the repo root.